julelang/manual/src/types/generics/index.md

 :::

 ## Runtime Cost of Generics
-Short answer: Generics hasn't any cost for runtime.
+Short answer: Generics have no cost for runtime.

-The cost of generics is that they typically add potentially additional time to compile times.
-When generics are evaluated as compile-time, there may be a cost, but the same is not true for runtime.
-Jule's generics cost nothing to runtime, you have no losses.
+The cost of generics is that they typically add additional time to compile times.
+When generics are evaluated at compile-time, there may be a cost, but the same is not true for runtime.
+Jule's generics cost nothing at runtime; you have no losses.

 The generated code is created specifically for each generic combination, and each combination uses its own unique algorithms.
 There is no difference in runtime.
-Each generic type is determined at compile time and is compiled accordingly preserving the static type.
+Each generic type is determined at compile time and is compiled accordingly, preserving the static type.
 So even if you use generic types at runtime, you get the performance of no-generic definitions at no cost.

 ## Generics for Functions
 ::: warning
-Genericed functions never can used as type annotation.
+Generic functions never can used as type annotation.
 :::
 ```jule
 fn sum[T](a: T, b: T) T {